kaspar-p/kvstore/README.md

 Compaction is this simple because of the assumption that an entire file can be read into memory to perform compaction.
 We also use a MinHeap to optimize the comparisons between the T files.
 That is, each time we place a key from file `0 <= k <= T`, we insert the next key from file `k` into the MinHeap.

+The only exception to this process is the final level.
+Dostoevsky means using the final level in "levelling", that is, only a single run.
+The merging process is exactly the same, and new data files are associated with the final levels' only run.

+Also to note, each time the buffer is flushed into a new data file, a new BloomFilter is created from those keys.
+As mentioned before, data files and bloom filters are 1:1.

 ## References

 [1] [Dostoevsky](https://scholar.harvard.edu/files/stratos/files/dostoevskykv.pdf)